Campfire Talks with Herbie (#17) and Martin Nantel

 I followed them for 5 years until they retired.
 I am so thankful to them for sharing so much knowledge and wisdom with me.
 I miss those two.
 It’s now my turn to share with others like they did with me.

-In 2019, this guy posted something on Linkedin about Kanban and TameFlow and how it could change the intellectual workforce.
-I went to see is a website and did a few research.
-Curious about his topics, I decided to register to his 2 classes.
-It’s how I met Daniel Doiron and heard about TameFlow, Steve Tendon and a new book underway and how it would become a game changer in the industry.
-And boom .
+In 2019, someone posted something on Linkedin about Kanban and TameFlow and how it could change the intellectual workforce.
+I went to see the website and did a few research.
+Curious about this topics, it’s how heard about TameFlow, Steve Tendon and a new book underway and how it would become a game changer in the industry.
+And boom.
 Something happened once again.
-So I decided to be a trainer.
-Thank Daniel and Steve.
-You are amazingly inspiring.
-So thankful also, really…

 Are you currently (or do you intend) making a living in this sector?
 And with TameFlow?